 To help these cats, a nonprofit organization was setup using the guidelines of Alley Cat Allies, an organization which has advocated for non-lethal methods to reduce outdoor cat populations for over a decade.

-As of January 2016, The Lost Companion has spayed/neutered 1561 cats and kittens through our TNR programs and 765 cats and kittens have been rehomed .
-Of these, nearly 600 kittens have been rescued, cared for and socialized in foster care homes, and have found their forever homes by adoption through us and programs with our partner organizations.
+As of January 2017, The Lost Companion has spayed/neutered 17111 cats and kittens through our TNR programs.
+Of these, 844 kittens have been rescued, cared for and socialized at our Foster Care Center, and have found their forever homes by adoption through us and programs with our partner organizations.

 Please note that we cannot accept pets from the public.
-We have a small foster care center and several foster care homes.
-Our volunteers care for our cats/kittens at the foster care center and other volunteers care for smaller number in their homes.
+Our volunteers care for our cats/kittens at the foster care center.

 Adoptions are by appointment only at our foster care center.